 Join us for three weeks in the South Pacific on this summer community service program in Fiji for high school students.
 Work alongside community members to complete a small-scale construction project and volunteer your time at the local kindergarten.
-Experience this culture first hand as you get to know our Fijian hosts and explore the mountains, coast, and coral reefs of this charming country.
+Experience this unique culture first hand as you get to know our Fijian hosts and explore the mountains, coast, and coral reefs of this charming island nation.

 - July 3, 2014 - July 24, 2014